The National Defense Industrial Association is the trusted leader in defense and national security associations.

 NDIA Vision Statement:

-NDIA is the trusted leader in defense and national security associations.
+NDIA is the trusted leader among Defense and National Security Associations.

 NDIA Mission Statement:

-NDIA engages thoughtful and innovative leaders to promote the best policies, practices, products and technology for warfighters and others who ensure the safety and security of our nation.
+NDIA is a 501(c)(3) educational nonprofit that engages thoughtful and innovative leaders to promote the best policies, practices, products and technology for warfighters and others who ensure the safety and security of our nation.

 - Champion issues that contribute to the strength, resiliency and capacity of the industrial base